qrbriggs-byui/cse372/unit3/reading3-4.md

 ## A Real-World Example

-I once worked with a student project team building a volunteer management system for a local nonprofit.
+Consider a student project team building a volunteer management system for a local nonprofit.
 During their workshop, they uncovered user needs like “volunteers want to track their hours easily” and “managers want automatic reports.”
-Great ideas—but when we reviewed the nonprofit’s goals, we realized their top priority was minimizing ongoing maintenance costs.
+Great ideas—but when they reviewed the nonprofit’s goals, they realized their top priority was minimizing ongoing maintenance costs.
 The team adjusted by designing a simple reporting system that exported data to an existing spreadsheet tool, rather than creating a complex custom dashboard.
 The result met user needs *and* fit within the organization’s financial reality.

 ## Tips for Making the Connection